laisvigas/to-do/README.md

 # Task Management Application

 ## Objective
-Create a task management application using React and Firebase to handle backend data.
+Creation of a task management application using React and Firebase to handle backend data.

 ## Features
 - **User Authentication**: